successible/cleanslate/README.md

 NEXT_PUBLIC_FIREBASE_CONFIG={"apiKey":"XXX","appId":"XXX","authDomain":"auth.mydomain.com","messagingSenderId":"XXX","projectId":"XXX","storageBucket":"XXX.appspot.com"}

 # These values are NOT exposed to the client
-# They are only used during the build process on pnpm build to apply database migrations
+# They are only used during the build process on npm run build to apply database migrations

 NODE_ENV="production"
 DB_HOST="XXX"